Game.com: Games

 Several games were available for the Game.com at the time of its 1997 launch, in comparison to hundreds of games available for the Game Boy.
 Tiger planned to have a dozen games available by the end of 1997, and hoped to have as many as 50 games available in 1998, with all of them to be produced or adapted internally by Tiger.
 Some third parties expressed interest in developing for the system, but Tiger decided against signing any initially.
-Tiger secured licenses for several popular game series, including Duke Nukem, Resident Evil, and Mortal Kombat Trilogy.
+Tiger secured licenses for several popular game series, including Duke Nukem, Resident Evil, Mortal Kombat, and Sonic the Hedgehog.
 Game prices initially ranged between $19 and $29.
 Cartridge size was in the 16 megabit range.

 At the time of the Pocket Pro's 1999 release, the Game.com library consisted primarily of games intended for an older audience.
 Some games that were planned for release in 1999 would be exclusive to Game.com consoles.
 Game prices at that time ranged from $14 to $30.
 Twenty games were ultimately released for the Game.com, most of them developed internally by Tiger, in addition to the built-in game Solitaire.